--Admiral Ferrel found out that the winds in the Northern Hemisphere deflect towards their right and those in the Southern Hemisphere deflect towards their left due to the Coriolis Effect.

--The law put forward by him on the basis of this is known as Ferrel's law.
+- -Admiral Ferrel found out that the winds in the Northern Hemisphere deflect towards their right and in Southern - Hemisphere deflect towards their left due to the Coriolis Effect. - -The law put forward by him on the basis of this is known as Ferrel's law.